-On the first day of early voting, Virginians line up for hours to cast ballots
+On the first day of early voting, Virginians wait up to four hours to cast ballots

 “Who’s ready to vote?”
 Ricky Keech, the county’s deputy registrar, shouted as the doors swung open.

 The crowd, all wearing masks, responded with just a murmur of excitement.
-But the tension surrounding the deeply polarizing contest between President Trump and Democrat Joe Biden was clear.
+But the tension surrounding the deeply polarizing contest between Trump and Biden was clear.

 Several voters said they felt a sense of urgency this year, enough to wait in line with others who weren’t always standing more than two feet away from each other.
-Others said they had planned to vote by mail, but became increasingly worried about that process amid Trump’s unfounded allegations that mailed voting would be “rigged” and reports that the U.S. Postal Service wouldn’t be able to process absentee ballots in time for them to be counted.
+Others said they had planned to vote by mail but became increasingly worried about that process amid Trump’s unfounded allegations that mailed voting would be “rigged” and reports that the U.S. Postal Service wouldn’t be able to process absentee ballots in time for them to be counted.

-“I don’t want my vote to be thrown away,” said Adam Pierre, 57, who was voting early for the first time ever.
+“I don’t want my vote to be thrown away,” said Adam Pierre, 57, who was voting early for the first time.
 He had originally planned to vote by mail.
 Yet there he was, standing in a crowded line for nearly an hour after showing up at 8 a.m. to cast a ballot for Biden and other Democrats.

 “It’s worth the risk,” Pierre said.
 “It’s just mind-boggling to hear how our big kid of a president would go out and put out all kinds of lies and trash and say it’s a rigged system.
 It’s a big concern for me.”